shan-weiqiang/shan-weiqiang.github.io/_posts/2026-07-04-cpp-double-dispatch-visitor-pattern.md

 7. **Fine-grained visitors** — empty visitor base, one derived class per operation, `dynamic_cast` in `accept`; flexible but couples visited classes to visitor subtypes.
 8. **Propagation** — chain `other.accept(v)` when the next object is `Shape&`; inside `visitXxx`, call `visitYyy(other)` directly when `other` is already a concrete type.

 **When to use it:** Visitor/double dispatch shines when a stable hierarchy of visited classes accumulates many operations (render, serialize, optimize, …).
-For small, closed type sets, C++17's `std::variant` + `std::visit` is often simpler and avoids the fat-visitor / fat-`accept` maintenance cost.
+Every new `Derived` and every new `visitXxx` is still a **compile-time** type or method — you recompile, you do not extend the running binary with unknown types.
+For small, **closed** type sets spelled as `variant<Ts...>`, C++17's `std::visit` is often simpler — see [Double Dispatch with std::variant and std::visit](https://shan-weiqiang.github.io/2026/07/06/cpp-variant-visit-double-dispatch.html).

+**Static typing reminder:** virtual Visitor and `std::visit` differ in how the compile-time type list is expressed (inheritance vs `variant`), not in whether types are known at compile time.
+[Type Erasure Part V](https://shan-weiqiang.github.io/2026/07/05/type-erasure-part-five-dynamic-cast-rtti.html) covers the related case where a call site **names** a derived type again and uses RTTI to verify it.

 # References